shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 - [ ] Azure CLI ≥ `2.61` and `az extension add --name keyvault` (latest).
 - [ ] PowerShell `Az.KeyVault` module (optional).
 - [ ] OpenSSL for verifying public-key material.
-- [ ] A workstation that can reach the HSM **only during activation** (public endpoint must be temporarily allowed; see Phase 5).
-For all subsequent operations, use Bastion → Jump VM inside the network.
+- [ ] A workstation that reaches the HSM data plane via Bastion → jump VM in the existing app spoke (preferred for the Security Domain ceremony in Phase 5) or via ExpressRoute from on-prem.
+Public network access on the HSM can stay **Disabled** throughout if the private path is in place — see [§4.3](#43-network-access-during-activation).

 ---